Blockchair/Blockchair.Support/API_DOCUMENTATION_EN.md

 **Table descriptions**

-Further in documentations are table descriptions.
-Each documentation section contains a general description, and a table describing the table columns (fields) in the following format:
+Further the documentation describes each of the supported tables.
+Each documentation section contains a general description, and a table listing the table columns (fields) in the following format:

 | Column        | Type          | Description          | Q?                                         | S?                                       | A?                                        | C?                                                           |
 | ------------- | ------------- | -------------------- | ------------------------------------------ | ---------------------------------------- | ----------------------------------------- | ------------------------------------------------------------ |